Vaccinatiecentrum.nl

 What protection does the Japanese encephalitis vaccination offer?

 The vaccination against Japanese encephalitis consists of two doses.
-The second shot is given four weeks after the first shot.
+The second shot is given between one to four weeks after the first shot.
 The vaccination provides two years of protection.
-A booster after that gives six years of protection.
+A booster after that gives ten years of protection.

 How much will a Japanese encephalitis vaccination cost?